-Add monitor resources to monitor the target disk.
-Raw monitor is used as an example of a monitor resource to be added.
+Add monitor resources to monitor the target disk, disk monitor resource is used as an example of a monitor resource to be added.

-- 1. In the Monitor Resource Definitions list, click Add. - In the Monitor Resource Definition dialog box, the first monitor resource information is created by default when the cluster name is defined.
-Select the monitor resource type raw monitor in the Type box, and enter the monitor resource name raww2 in the Name box.
+- 1. In the Monitor Resource Definitions list, click Add. - 2.
+In the Monitor Resource Definition dialog box, the first monitor resource information is created by default when the cluster name is defined.
+Select the monitor resource type disk monitor in the Type box, and enter the monitor resource name raww2 in the Name box.
 Click Next. - 3.
-Enter the target monitor disk and raw device name (/dev/raw/raw2).
-Enter the device name (/dev/sdc1) in Device Name.
-Click Next. - 4.
 Configure the monitor settings.
-Click Server. - 5.
-Select the Select check box.
+Click Server. - 4.
+Select the Select radio button.
 Select server3 on Available Servers.
 Confirm that server3 is added to Servers that can run the Group.
-Click OK. - 6.
-In the Monitor Resource Definition window, click Next. - 7.
-Specify the recovery target.
+Click OK. - 5.
+In the Monitor Resource Definition window, click Next. - 6.
+Enter Method (READ(RAW)), Monitor Target(/dev/sdc1) and Monitor Target Raw Device Name (/dev/raw/raw2).
+Click Next. - 7.
+Set Recovery Target.
 Click Browse. - 8.
-Click cluster in the tree view shown.
-Click OK. - Select Stop the cluster daemon and shut down OS in the Final Action box, and click Finish
+Select LocalServer on the tree view being displayed, and click OK.
+LocalServer is set to Recovery Target. - Select Stop the cluster service and shut down OS in the Final Action box, and click Finish.

 3-3.
-Add a monitor resource (NIC Link Up/Down monitor resource for management group)
+Add a monitor resource (NIC Link Up/Down monitor resource for a management group)